 It is, as the name implies, a deeper type of massage than other types such as Swedish massage.
 The specific techniques that are used apply deep and continuous pressure to the body, in order to reach the deeper levels of muscle.
-Many patients report feeling immediate relief, while others consider the massage itself a bit uncomfortable, but experience great benefits afterwards.
+Many patients report feeling immediate relief, while others consider the massage itself a bit uncomfortable, but experience great benefits afterward.

 To correctly administer this type of massage, the practitioner must have extensive knowledge of anatomy, and it should only be performed by qualified professionals, such as massage therapists, physical therapists, doctors, or chiropractors.

 Deep massage therapy is often recommended to treat strains or sprains caused by sports or everyday life activities, as well as for those with medical conditions.
-It can be of benefit not only to those who suffer from chronic pain, but also individuals with a wide variety of medical problems such as high blood pressure and diabetes.
+It can be of benefit not only to those who suffer from chronic pain, but also to individuals with a wide variety of medical problems such as high blood pressure and diabetes.

 How deep tissue massage works?

 The deep, slow pressure that is administered during a deep tissue massage brings relief to those suffering from aches and pains in several different ways.

 Breaks down scar tissue